-The 2017 Raft Debate will be held on Monday, October 9, 2017 at 6:30 p.m. in PBK Hall.
-The event if free and open to the public.
-Faculty participants will be announced during summer 2017.
+The 2018 Raft Debate will be held on Thursday, March 15, 2018 at 6:30 p.m. in the Sadler Center's Commonwealth Auditorium.
+The event is free and open to the public.

 Described as a "delicate balance of comedy and lecture", the annual Raft Debate features four W&M faculty members from diverse disciplines, stranded on a desolate island with only a one-person life raft for escape to civilization.
 Which faculty member should survive for the sake of humanity?
 Based on the volume of applause, the audience chooses the sole survivor as the professors cajole, plead, pontificate, and resort shamelessly to props and costumes.

 The quirky event originated in the mid-1900s and was revived during the 2000s by the Graduate Center, the A&S Office of Graduate Studies and Research, and the A&S Graduate Student Association.
 Faculty participants represent the Humanities, the Social Sciences, or the Natural and Computational Sciences.
 The Devil's Advocate, who argues sarcastically that none of the academic disciplines are worth saving, has on rare occasion emerged victorious.